 The blue and yellow macaw, also known as the blue and gold macaw, is a bright and beautiful parrot found in the tropics.

 These loud, social birds are highly intelligent, can live for many years, and remain bonded to their partners for life.
+Let’s learn more and be sure to test what you’ve learned with our fun quiz at the end!

 Let’s learn more interesting facts about blue and yellow macaws!